 - Individuals who reside in a mental institution or another facility reserved for mentally ill persons

 - Individuals whom a court has determined to be mentally ill

 A conviction for a federal firearm charge could result in significant penalties, including fines, jail time, or some combination thereof.
-These convictions could also impact the offender for the rest of his or her life – especially if the offender is required to register as a gun offender.
+These convictions could also impact the offender’s life, especially if the offender must register as a gun offender.

-Pursuant to the Armed Career Criminal Act, individuals who have prior serious drug charges or violent felony charges on their records could face even harsher penalties if they are ultimately convicted of unlawful possession of a firearm.
+According to the Armed Career Criminal Act (ACCA), individuals with prior serious drug charges or violent felony charges on their records could face even harsher penalties if convicted of unlawful possession of a firearm.